-a) Economic Market Share of CNG and LNG
+a) Economic market share of CNG and LNG

-Subroutine TRUCK_STOCK performs the first step in projecting the market share of CNG and LNG freight trucks.
-This calculation is done by fleet, size class, and VMT group.
+Subroutine TRUCK\STOCK performs the first step in projecting the market share of CNG and LNG freight trucks.
+This calculation is done by fleet, size class, VMT group, and region.
 VMT group, ivmt, is broken down into 11 separate vehicle-miles traveled categories.